 Your traveling days don’t have to end when you have a baby.
 Sure, it may not be as easy to go everywhere you want with a new addition, but it doesn’t have to be impossible.

 Having a comfortable and familiar place for your baby to sleep that you can easily take with you can make traveling a little less hectic.
-That’s where a travel bassinet can really come in handy.

 In this article, we will review the following bassinets suitable for travel:

 - Munchkin Brica Fold N’ Go Travel Bassinet

 - Lulyboo Baby Lounger to Go Travel Bed

 - MiClassic All Mesh 2-in-1 Stationary & Rock Bassinet